Xavier Watts (Photo Joseph Weiser)

 Everyone loves a good redemption story.

 In 1977 Dan Devine’s Irish were loaded, Ross Browner, Luther Bradley, Ken McAfee, Bob Golic and Joe Montana.
 But that team stumbled badly in week 2 at unranked Mississippi, 20-13.
 Fan reaction, even before the internet, was loud and it was not pleasant.
 ND nation had just about had it with Devine, who was in his third season.
 Anyone remember “Dump Devine” bumper stickers?
-I do, I might have even had one.
+I do, I might have even have had one.
 The 1977 defense actually looked solid, but a quarterback controversy ranged as Montana battled it out with Rusty Lisch and the offense could not find an identity.

 Perhaps you have detected some similarities to 2024?